 Through Wind&Bones Community Interest Company—which I co-direct with my collaborator Hannah Stevens—I have worked with Greenpeace, Bulgaria to set up a regular café for writers and activists.

-The café is runs weekly.
-It is a free event, based in the heart of Sofia, exploring the many ways in which writing and ideas can transform the world.
+The café ran weekly, until we had to suspend operations due to Covid-19.
+It was a free event, based in the heart of Sofia, exploring the many ways in which writing and ideas can transform the world.

 Grassroots Ethical Leadership in Myanmar